-I am pleased to endorse the 2021-22 Model Report for Victorian Government Departments (the Model) together with the revised user guidance material.

-Additional guidance materials and appendices are included in the Model to assist preparers with the planning and preparation of disclosures in their annual reports.
+I am pleased to endorse the 2023-24 Model Report for Victorian Government Departments (the Model) together with the revised user guidance material and appendices.
+This model will assist preparers with the planning and preparation of their 30 June 2024 annual reports.